 Secondly, virtually all financial services that financial institutions grant to companies and rich private clients have a tax component.
 Because large amounts are involved in business loans, financing projects and investments, tax planning can often result in significant savings for clients.
 Thirdly, taxes and corruption are issues on which financial institutions should assess all their investees, even if the financial institution does not actively cooperate with tax avoidance or the corrupt payments made by the company.

-The following elements are crucial for a bank policy and the Swedish banks' scores are:
+The following elements are crucial for a policy regarding the financial institution's internal operations: